nicholas-wilcox/tailwind-snippet-obsidian-plugin/README.md

 [FileSystemAdapter](https://docs.obsidian.md/Reference/TypeScript+API/FileSystemAdapter/FileSystemAdapter)
 API to read and write files in your vault's configuration directory.

+This plugin adds a ribbon icon that allows you to manually trigger a refresh of the generated CSS snippet.
+This can be useful when non-Markdown files contain Tailwind classes.

+If you aren't seeing changes that you expect, you may need to manually restart the plugin.

 ## Installation

 At the time of writing, this plugin has not yet been submitted as a community